 Parkinson’s disease might not be treatable, but recent studies have found that there’s a simple way to reduce early onset symptoms while slowing the stages through bicycling.

-While some seniors might feel that adapting to the newest trends in technology is unnecessary, the fact of the matter is that there has never been a more beneficial time to reap the benefits of this growing world.
-To show you, we have compiled the top 6 benefits of seniors using the internet and how to get started.
+While some seniors might feel that adapting to the newest trends in technology is unnecessary, there has never been a more beneficial time to reap the benefits of this growing world.
+Here are the top 6 benefits of seniors using the internet and how to get started.

 You’re worried about an elderly loved one.
 Your dad hasn’t seemed himself lately, and you’re afraid he could be neglecting himself.
 If you know a senior or disabled adult who is experiencing abuse, neglect, self-neglect, or exploitation, adult protective services can help.

 Your loved one needs help paying for their medical bills.
 You know Medicaid and Medicare are government insurance programs, but what is the difference?
 You aren’t sure if you or your loved one will qualify or what the insurance will cover once qualified.

 It can be difficult to enjoy the holidays when a family member is elderly or disabled.
 What is deemed the “happiest time of the year” by many can bring extra stress to parents of disabled children and adults, along with adult children of elderly.
 Here are 7 tips to keep the holidays happy for everyone in your family.

 As your parents age, you worry about the diseases and illnesses they might be diagnosed with.
 Your mom goes to a doctor appointment and just like that, she’s diagnosed with cancer.
 The doctor describes the treatment options, but how will your family decide what to do next?